 Table 2 presents the results from the regression of the LPT portfolio return against interest rates and market returns estimated from equation (2).
 Panel A shows the estimated coefficients using long-term interest rates.
-The market coefficient is positive and significant, suggesting that LPT returns are significantly sensitive to stockmarket returns.
-Consistent with previous research [e.g. Liang and Webb (1995), Allen et al., (2000) and Sing (2004)], the interest rate coefficient returned the hypothesised negative and significant result; more specifically, as interest rates rise (decline) LPT returns decline (rise).
-Panel B of Table 2 shows the regression results using short-term interest rates.
+The market coefficient is positive and a significant with a p-value of 0.006 suggesting, in contrast to Allen et al. (2000), that LPT returns are significantly sensitive to stockmarket returns.
+Consistent with previous research [e.g. Liang and Webb (1995), Allen et al., (2000) and Sing (2004)], the interest rate coefficient returned the hypothesised negative and significant result, more specifically, as interest rates rise (decline) LPT returns decline (rise).
+The R^2 results show that the two-factor model explains approximately 24 percent of the variation in LPT returns when long-term interest rates are employed.
+Panel B of table 2 shows the regression results using short-term interest rates.
 Only the market return coefficient returned a significant positive coefficient with a p-value of 0.011, consistent with the results from the long-term interest rate model.
 The low R^2 and adjusted R^2 suggest there are other factors influencing LPT returns when modelled against short-dated interest rate securities.
-This lack of significance from the short-term interest rate regression is, however, consistent with the findings of Chen and Tzang (1988) and Allen et al. (2000), who provided evidence that REITs are more sensitive to long-term interest rate returns than they are to short-term.
+This lack of significance from the short-term interest rate regression is, however, consistent with the findings of Chen and Tzang (1988) and Allen et al. (2000) who provided evidence that property trusts are more sensitive to long-term interest rate returns than they are to short-term.